 Tim is delivering an operational wave forecasting tool to better inform local authorities and coastal managers about storm impacts on the South West coastline.
 Tim is a coastal scientist who has studied the impacts of offshore renewables, the response of storm events on gravel beaches and the role of intertidal rocky platforms on wave attenuation.
 In Plymouth since 2008, Tim previously worked for the Channel Coastal Observatory where he was surrounded by coastal data!

-Siân is a Senior Research Fellow based at Plymouth University’s Marine Institute who brings over 14 years of experience in marine conservation, marine management and policy to the SWEEP team.
+Siân is a Senior Research Fellow based at the University of Plymouth’s Marine Institute who brings over 14 years of experience in marine conservation, marine management and policy to the SWEEP team.
 Siân has a strong track record in utilising social science research methods to inform ecosystem-based management and the implementation of Natural Capital approaches.
 Siân has worked in an advisory capacity for UK Government, the European Commission and the Secretariat for the Convention on Biological Diversity.

 Sam takes care of the SWEEP website, member’s area and social media, and ensures SWEEP’s wide range of stakeholders are kept informed about our work.
 Sam is our point of contact for media enquiries, and creates written and multimedia creative content for the project teams.